hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 foreigners to swallow up (his kingdom) by feasting Brahmins and by indulging in vicious habits.
 This Bajirao had never earned, and will never earn hereafter, a good name among Brahmins.
 There is no difference of opinion as to the fact that his acts were highly reprehensible and ruinous to the interests of the country.

 But I ask these Brahmin-haters (the following questions) : Were the Maratha Sardars, such as Scindia, Holkar, Gaikwad, Bhosle, Satarkar and Kolhapurkar, dead and gone at the time Bajirao lost his kingdom ?
-Or, being alive were they, with bangles on their hands and sadis round their bodies, shamefaeedly hiding themselves in their harems ?
+Or, being alive were they, with bangles on their hands and sadis round their bodies, shame-facedly hiding themselves in their harems ?
 Or, had they become eunuchs by divesting themselves of their moustaches ?
-What was the matter with 987them ?
+What was the matter with them ?
 The Maratha States cover nearly the whole of India, and yet how was it that they were not ashamed, on that occasion, to throw down their swords, shake hands with Englishmen, and declare themselves to be their friends ?
 If Bajirao was really loose in his morals, why did they not protest (against his conduct), throw him into prison and install a capable ruler on the throne ?
 On the contrary, while the far-seeing Nana Phadnavis was repeatedly advising them not to ruin the country by placing this dastardly Bajirao on the throne, it was the Scindia of Gwalior who espoused his cause and installed him.

-This explains who it was ihat lost the kingdom.
+This explains who it was that lost the kingdom.
 Although all of them were the Sardars of the Peshwa, they treacherously sided with the English and thus kept their State intact.
 How will they answer for this ingratitude ?
 All the Native States that are at present to be seen in India owe their existence to their disloyalty to their sovereign as well as to their treachery in siding with the English.
 Otherwise, the English would have swallowed them up long ago.

+Perhaps some
-Perhaps some might say that they fell off from Bajirao because he was not a good sovereign.
+might say that they fell off from Bajirao because he was not a good sovereign.
 To such people I ask the question as to what they would have said of Moropant Peshwa, had he gone over to the side of Aurangzeb because of Sambhaji's misconduct.
 If the history of the calamities which befell the